iabd1/Patient-Management-Database/README.md

 Read and accept the license agreement, then press ALT + R, followed by Enter, to install the IDE.

 After installing, head to your directory and navigate to the "vp21" folder.
 Inside, open "bin.w32", then scroll until you reach the "vp" application.
-Right click vp and let it run as administrator, allowing it to make changes when necessary.
+Right click "vp" and let it run as administrator, allowing it to make changes when necessary.

 Press Enter until the message disappears.
 You will see the File menu at the top left of the screen.
 Use the left and right arrow keys to navigate through the menu.
 Once you have selected file, press enter and press the down arrow to select new.
 (To return to the top menu bar at any time, press F10.)